|

 prevent gay people for having sex in the park.

-In the summer of 2001 I therefore made an "exhibition" in the park
+In the summer of 2001 I therefore made an "exhibition"

-where the idea was to create a counter public-space, and in the same
+where the idea was to create a counter public-space, and in the

-time to criticize the city for sterilizing and commercializing public
+time to criticize the city for sterilizing and commercializing

 spaces.
-Furthermore to criticize Copenhagen's gay associations for
+Furthermore to criticize Copenhagen's gay associations

 not responding to this visible and apparent attack on gay rights.